 Fig 2.4 emulsion removed to reveal the subbing layer

 A thin layer that allows the emulsion to better adhere to the base.
 The exact composition of the layer is proprietry information, but in general subbing layers are a mixture of cellulose acetate, cellulose nitrate and gelatin.
 The cellulose nitrate in the subbing layer has been linked by some researchers to accelerated decomposition but this is still an area of contention.

 When a film shrinks to a significant degree, it is the adhesion between the subbing layer and the emulsion or the subbing layer and the base that fails.

 During film repair the subbing layer needs to be completely removed when using film cement.
 If this is not done the subbing layer will interfere with the strength of the adhesion of the cement repair.

 The carrier layer, with the important characteristics of transparency, toughness and flexibility.
-The most common triacetate with most collections holding lesser amounts of cellulose diacetate, cellulose nitrate and some polyester base.is cellulose
+The most common film base polymer is cellulose triacetate with most collections holding lesser amounts of cellulose diacetate, cellulose nitrate and some polyester base.

 Any treatment given to a film must not compromise the important characteristics.
 The polymers used in bases can retain considerable quantities of water even after drying.
 Cellulose acetates can potentially hold up to 6 per cent water by weight, although polyester is much lower at 2 per cent.
-With aqueous treatments the impact of this quantity of residual free water as a source available forand mould needs to be considered.
+With aqueous treatments the impact of this quantity of residual free water as a source available for decomposition reactions and mould needs to be considered.